He-gassen

 He-gassen (屁合戦, lit.
 'Fart competitions'), or lit.
-Fart fight (放屁合戦, Hōhi-gassen), are titles given to a Japanese art scroll, created during the Edo period (1603–1868) by an unknown artist or several unknown artists depicting flatulence humor.
+Fart fight (放屁合戦, Hōhi-gassen), designates a humorous theme (genre) in a Japanese art scrolls (often also the titles of the scrolls themselves), created during the Edo period (1603–1868) and earlier by various artists, often preferring to remain anonymous, depicting flatulence humor.

-He-gassen is a subject occasionally depicted in Japanese art, first attested at the end of the Heian Period (794–1185).
+He-gassen, as a subject occasionally depicted in Japanese art, is first attested at the end of the Heian Period (794–1185).
 Toba Sōjō (1053–1140), in addition to his famous Scrolls of Frolicking Animals, is also mentioned as having painted scrolls on themes such as "Phallic Contest" and "He-gassen".